-Company names must be approved by the Registrar and, after approval, may be reserved for 10 days.
-Names must be unique and not deceptively similar to another Cypriot company name, whether a name is considered similar is at the discretion of the Registrar.
+Company names must be approved by the Registrar.
+Names must be unique whether a name is considered too similar is at the discretion of the Registrar.
 Company names may be in Greek if accompanied by an English translation and must end with the suffix LLC or LTD.

 All companies registered in Cyprus are required to have a registered office where official documents may be legally served.
 We will provide a registered office as part of our incorporation package.

 Only one director is required with no restrictions on either nationality or residency.
 Details of the initial directors must be lodged with the Registrar upon incorporation.

 A single shareholder is required who may be of any nationality and residency.
 Corporate shareholders are allowed.

 The minimum share capital requirement is €1 there is no restriction on the number of shares that may be issued.
 Share capital is in Euros.